Vital Tips for Preserving the Aroma and Flavor of Your Cannabis

 It's for growers.

-Understanding terpenes and their value to the cannabis plant and product is especially important to those involved in the cannabis growing process, including those who grow at home.
+Understanding terpenes and their value to the cannabis plant and product is especially important to those involved in the cannabis growing process, including those who produce at home.
 Terpenes can be damaged or destroyed during handling, growing, and processing.
 Any damage to the terpenes will diminish or destroy your outcomes.

-What terpenes mean to you!
+What do terpenes mean to you?

 How to make it work.